AndreRudolph/impulsephp-doc/docs/installation.md

 <a name="download"></a>
 # Download

 As long as the package is not public, you have to download the installer manually.
+You can download the packahe <a href="public/downloads/installer.zip" target="_blank">here</a>.

 <a name="installation"></a>
 # Installation